ztellman/narrator/README.md

 [narrator "0.1.0"]
 ```

 Narrator transforms streams of data into periodically sampled values.
-This is most easily done using `narrator.query/query-seq`, which takes a **query descriptor**, an optional map of arguments, and an input sequence.
-In the simplest case, it can be used to map a function over the input sequence:
+This is most easily done using `narrator.query/query-seq`, which takes a query descriptor, an optional map of arguments, and an input sequence.

+In the simplest case, the query descriptor can just be a function, which will be mapped over the input sequence:

 ```clj
 > (use 'narrator.query)